opensearch-project/project-website/_posts/2025-07-07-semantic-highlighting.md

 ## When to use semantic highlighting

-Semantic highlighting is especially useful in these scenarios:
+Semantic highlighting is useful in a wide variety of scenarios.
+Some examples include:

 1. **Legal document search**: Efficiently pinpoint relevant clauses or sections in lengthy contracts or legal texts, even when terminology varies.
 2. **Customer support**: Improve customer agent efficiency and self-service portals by highlighting the most relevant sentences in knowledge base articles or support tickets that address a customer's issue.